 Modernism, Contemporary British, Narrative Theory, Continental Philosophy, Elegy, Trauma and Witnessing

-In a Strange Room: Modernism's Corpses and Mortal Obligation, Oxford University Press, forthcoming in March 2014
+In a Strange Room: Modernism's Corpses and Mortal Obligation, Oxford University Press, 2014.

 "Is Narrative Fundamental?
 Beckett's Levinasian Question in Malone Dies."
 Journal of Modern Literature 32.4 (summer 2009).